-On behalf of the Audit and Risk Committee, I am pleased to introduce the Audit and Risk Committee Report for the year ended 31 December 2021.
-The purpose of the report is to provide an insight into the workings of the Audit and Risk Committee over the last 12 months.
-I confirm that the Audit and Risk Committee has satisfied its responsibilities as set out in its Terms of Reference and under the Code of Practice for the Governance of State Bodies (the State Code), the UK Corporate Governance Code 2018 (the UK Code) and the Irish Corporate Governance Annex (Irish Annex) as applied on a voluntary basis insofar as is reasonably applicable.
+On behalf of the Audit and Risk Committee, I am pleased to introduce is satisfied that it meets these criteria and has recommended the Audit and Risk Committee Report for the year ended 31 them to the Board for approval.
+The Audit and Risk Committee December 2021.
+The purpose of the report is to provide an insight also considered the significant issues in relation to the financial into the workings of the Audit and Risk Committee over the last 12 statements and how these issues were addressed.
+This work is months.
+I confirm that the Audit and Risk Committee has satisfied summarised on pages 113 to 114. its responsibilities as set out in its Terms of Reference and under the Code of Practice for the Governance of State Bodies (the State Fraud Code), the UK Corporate Governance Code 2018 (the UK Code) and In line with its Terms of Reference the Audit and Risk Committee also the Irish Corporate Governance Annex (Irish Annex) as applied on a reviewed and assessed reports on incidents of fraud and attempted voluntary basis insofar as is reasonably applicable. fraud during the year.

-The responsibilities of the Audit and Risk Committee are summarised on page 112 and are set out in full in its Terms of Reference.
-The Audit and Risk Committee currently consists of three Independent Board Members whose biographical details are set out on pages 94 to 97.
-The Members bring a broad range of experience and expertise from a wide range of industries, which is vital to supporting effective governance.
-The Board has confirmed that each member of the Audit and Risk Committee is independent, and that the membership meets the requirements of the State Code and the UK Code in terms of recent and relevant financial experience and competence relevant to the sector in which the Group operates.
+The responsibilities of the Audit and Risk Committee are summarised Looking Ahead on page 112 and are set out in full in its Terms of Reference.
+The The key areas of focus in 2022 for the Audit and Risk Committee will Audit and Risk Committee currently consists of three Independent include the following: Board Members whose biographical details are set out on pages 94 Oversee the transition to new external auditors to 97.
+The Members bring a broad range of experience and expertise Continue to monitor and assess the Group's Environmental, Social from a wide range of industries, which is vital to supporting effective and Governance (ESG) Reporting requirements governance.
+The Board has confirmed that each member of the Audit Continue to focus on cybersecurity risk and Risk Committee is independent, and that the membership meets The Audit and Risk Committee will also continue to keep its activities the requirements of the State Code and the UK Code in terms of under review, taking into consideration external developments and recent and relevant financial experience and competence relevant to Board priorities. the sector in which the Group operates.